 “Although a great deal of my experience is gained in corporate environments, my day-to-day responsibilities centred around smaller, more entrepreneurial projects.
 I was continually recognised for my ability to bring proven corporate strategies to less rigid environments and support small teams during the implementation.”

 Your LinkedIn profile is a place where you can explain your career change in more anecdotal and creative ways.
 It’s also a place to showcase your transferable skills through a use of analogies.

 It’s also a place to showcase your transferable skills through a use of analogies.

 For example, it’s perfectly acceptable to use the story of your first sky-dive to demonstrate how you are fearless in the face of extreme challenges.
 (In fact, in many cases, this will help you stand out from the other candidates).

 Alternatively, you can use using your experience as a sportsperson, musician, speaker or non-executive director to provide the platform from which you showcase your transferable skills:

 “Playing in my local cricket team reminds me that sport is an exciting mixture of strategic thinking, team effort and exploiting individual opportunities when they arise.
 I practise these skills on the pitch so I’m able to approach business problems with both a strategic and tactical approach to deliver the result that the team needs.”

-Transferrable skills are your secret weapon during a career transition.
+A resume that clearly articulates your transferrable skills is your secret weapon during a career change.